Valley Park, MO

 MCL Injury Valley Park, MO | Athletic Training | Sports Training | Physical Therapy Near Valley Park

-An MCL injury can be painful and frightening, especially if you’re used to being physically active, but with our help, the ailment is only temporary.
+An MCL injury can be painful and frightening, especially if you’re an athlete or someone who finds joy in an active lifestyle, but there’s no reason it has to put you on the sideline forever.
 We know you place a lot of trust in your physical therapists, so the treatment method we plan for you will be safe and backed by evidence.
-We also strongly believe in patient education so you can stay as healthy and active as possible.
+As part of our program, we’ll educate you on your injury and how the knee works so you can stay as healthy and active as possible.
 For meaningful and lasting recovery from your MCL injury in Valley Park, MO, call the location nearest you and request an appointment online.

 Services Offered